MP Estate Planning UK

 Overview of Business Debts in the UK

 Business debts in the UK can be complex, and understanding them is vital for executors and beneficiaries.
-When a business owner passes away, their business debts do not simply disappear; instead, they become a critical issue that needs to be addressed.
+When a business owner passes away, their business debts do not simply disappear.
+How those debts are handled — and who ultimately bears responsibility — depends on the legal structure of the business and the extent of any personal guarantees the deceased may have given.

 business debts in the UK